hassio-addons/addon-plex/README.md

 comparison to installing any other Hass.io add-on.

 1. [Add our Hass.io add-ons repository][repository] to your Hass.io instance.
-1. Install the "Plex" add-on.
+1. Install the "Plex Media Server" add-on.
 1. Surf to <https://www.plex.tv/claim> and get your claim token.
 1. Update the add-on config with the claim code you've got in the previous step.
 1. Save the add-on configuration.
-1. Start the "Plex" add-on.
+1. Start the "Plex Media Server" add-on.
-1. Check the logs of the "Plex" add-on to see if everything went well.
+1. Check the logs of the "Plex Media Server" to see if everything went well.
-1. Login the the Plex admin interface and complete the setup process.
+1. Login to the Plex admin interface and complete the setup process.

 **NOTE**: Do not add this repository to Hass.io, please use:
 `https://github.com/hassio-addons/repository`.